edd255/lispy/README.md

 ## TODO
 However, I'm far from finished.
 - [ ] Documenting the code
+- [ ] Implementing a builtin function read that reads in and converts a string to a Q-expression
+- [ ] Adding functions to wrap all of C's file handling functions such as fopen and fgets
+- [ ] Creating a builtin function show that can print the contents of strings as it is (unescaped)
+- [ ] Define a recursive Lisp function that returns 1 if an element is a member of a list, otherwise 0
 - [ ] Using hash tables for environments
 - [ ] Implementing lexical scoping
 - [ ] Implementing static typing